saarkia/fireMCP/README.md

-# Braze MCP Write Server
+# MCP Write Server

-A write-enabled extension of the official Braze MCP server, designed for Solution Engineers to create demos, trigger campaigns, and manage test environments.
+A **NON-OFFICIAL** write-enabled extension of the official Braze MCP server, designed for Solution Engineers to create demos, trigger campaigns, and manage test environments.

 ## ⚠️ Important Safety Notice